-U.S. judge grants bid to narrow Trump travel ban
+U.S. judge narrows travel ban in defeat for Trump

 The roll-out of the narrowed version of the ban was more subdued than in January, when Trump first signed a more expansive version of the order.
 That sparked protests and chaos at airports around the country and the world.

-Reporting by Dan Levine in San Francisco; Editing by Clarence Fernandez
+Reporting by Dan Levine in San Francisco; Additional reporting by Andrew Chung in New York; Editing by Clarence Fernandez